-3. There are a variety of reasons for killing animals on-farm with their origins reflected in different legislation.
+- 3. There are a variety of reasons for killing animals on-farm with their origins reflected in different legislation.
 Terminology is not always used in a consistent way by different bodies, across different species and in different conditions.
-In our 2003 report which looked into the welfare of red meat animals being slaughtered or killed, we stated that "Confusion has arisen around the use of common terminology in this area.
+In our 2003 report which looked into the welfare of red meat animals being slaughtered or killed4, we stated that "Confusion has arisen around the use of common terminology in this area.
 'Casualty animal' and 'emergency' slaughter are terms used loosely and outside their strict definitions.
 Some clarification of what constitutes a moveable or immovable "casualty" and when such an animal need be despatched immediately is required".
 That confusion remains.
-Variations in the use of the numbers involved.

-4. In seeking to provide clarity and consistency to these terms, this Opinion provides the following definitions and explanations.
+Variations in the use of terminology mask variation in the reasons for killing and complicate accurate assessments of the numbers involved. - 4.
+In seeking to provide clarity and consistency to these terms, this Opinion provides the following definitions and explanations.
 Most come from the legal framework but these may not be the same as terms used in the field, which is where confusion may arise.